bimberlabinternal/OOSAP/README.md

 * New development should occur on a branch, and go through a Pull Request before merging into Dev.
 [See here for information on the pull request workflow](https://guides.github.com/introduction/flow/).
 Ideally PRs would be reviewed by another person.
 For the PR, please review the set of changed files carefully to make sure you are only merging the changes you intend.

-* New functions should have [Roxygen2 documentation](https://kbroman.org/pkg_primer/pages/docs.html).
+* New exported functions should have [Roxygen2 documentation](https://kbroman.org/pkg_primer/pages/docs.html).

 * As part of each PR, you should run 'devtools::document()' to update documentation and include these changes with your commits.